shri771/drone/README.md

 # Team Code Raiders

-## This is our project for Scaler Hacckathon.
+## This is our project for Scaler Hackathon.